The electoral register lists the name and address of everyone who is registered to vote.

 The full electoral register

-The full register is used for electoral purposes, such as making sure only eligible people can vote, as well as other limited purposes such as preventing and detecting crime, and checking credit and loan applications.
+The full register is used for electoral purposes, such as making sure only eligible people can vote and for political parties to send you information before an election.

 The open register